nolan-b-mss/game-dev-nolan-2025/README.md

 <details open><summary>Friday Sept 26th, 2025</summary>

 ### InputOutput assignment
-1. We started (and I finished) assignment 8 on input/output.
+1. We started assignment 8 on input/output.
-1. This assignment meant much to me because we didnt have starting code to work off of.
+1. This assignment means much to me because we dont have starting code to work off of.
-1. We wrote our code from the ground up this time.
+1. We are to write our code from the ground up this time.

 </details>